torvarun/gr-pv/README.md

 Functional tests are marked qith a "qa" prefix.

-Functional tests may either be automatic or manual or in some cases both.

-Functional tests are composed of smaller iterative tests.
+Functional tests are automated with internal passing critiera.

 Each iteration of an iterative test is tested clean slate with a new connection to the RX/TX device.